-Abigail Disney: What specifically can you do to fight this?
+ABIGAIL DISNEY: What specifically can you do to fight this?

-Stacey Abrams: So, we have set up Fair Fight 2020.
-So, we're operating in 18 States.
-We're helping to do voter protection and protect voter turnout in this upcoming election.
-Voter suppression is real, but we win by overwhelming the system with our numbers, which is what we saw in Wisconsin and in Georgia and in Kentucky.
+STACEY ABRAMS: So we have set up Fair Fight 2020.
+Voter suppression is real, but we win by overwhelming the system with our numbers,

-What we're doing through Fair Count is that we are actually helping increase the turnout rate and participation rate of communities of color primarily, but we're working with immigrant groups.
+What we're doing with Fair Count is that we are actually helping increase the turnout rate and participation rate of communities of color primarily, but we're working with immigrant groups.
 We're working with young people.
 We're working with queer communities in part because the LGBTQ community is not included directly in the census.
 And we need them to know they have to be counted to get the resources they need.
 We can win the census if we turn out and if we demystify the census, but we also explain the urgency and that's what those groups do.

-Abigail Disney: What are you planning around the effect the virus is going to have on this?
+ABIGAIL DISNEY: What are you planning around the effect the virus is going to have on this?

-Stacey Abrams: So, one, we believe absolutely that voter depression is going to be a major issue.
-And so, we're doing our best to make certain that people don't feel defeated by voter suppression.
+STACEY ABRAMS: So one, we believe absolutely that voter depression is going to be a major issue.
+And so we're doing our best to make certain that people don't feel defeated by voter suppression.
 They feel energized by it and angered by it.
 We want to turn that rage into action.

-We're helping these States build the groups they need, because we know the Republican National Committee intends to build an army of 50,000 poll patrols.
-Basically, people who go up and down the lines who try to intimidate voters.
-They did it before.
-They did it 40 years ago.
-They've been under federal consent order not to, but that consent order has been lifted.
+We're helping these States build the groups they need, because we know the Republican national committee intends to build an army of 50,000 poll patrols.
+Basically people who go up and down the lines who tried to intimidate voters, they did it before they did it 40 years ago.
+They've been under federal consent order, not to, but that consent order has been lifted.